david-jobling/david-jobling.github.io/_pages/oedetail.md

       <div class="card h-100">
         <a class="portfolio-box" href="/img/features/fullsize/l-oescape-lg.jpg"><img class="card-img-top" src="/img/features/fullsize/l-oescape-lg.jpg" alt=""></a>
         <div class="card-body">
-          <p class="card-text">OpenEyes now comes with a summary time related view for a patient called OEscape.
-This will plot subspecialty relevant data over time for a selected patient.
-For glaucoma this would, for example be visual acuity and IOP.
-For Medical retina this would be visual acuity and central retinal thickness- with an indication of when intravitreal injections have been made.
+          <p class="card-text">OpenEyes now comes with OEscape which provides  a summary time related plot  for any patient.
+The plots display subspecialty specific data.
+For glaucoma this would, for example, be visual acuity and IOP.
+For Medical retina, this would be visual acuity and central retinal thickness- with an indication of when intravitreal injections have been made.
 These views are scaleable to match the monitor size.</p>
         </div>
       </div>
     </div>